amiranazri/blue-green-docker/README.md

 # blue-green-docker
 ## Blue &amp; Green: Mini project #1

-On the commandline run: `docker build -t flaskdock .`
+On the commandline run:
+`docker build -t flaskdock .`

 The above docker build file uses the -t flag to tag the image with the name of flaskdock.

-If the build worked successfully we can see the image in with the docker image ls command: `docker image ls`
+If the build worked successfully we can see the image in with the docker image ls command:
+`docker image ls`

 You should then see your tag name in the images list:

 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE flaskdock           latest              24045e0464af        2 minutes ago       165MB

-The App is saved as `app.py`
+The App is saved as:
+`app.py`

-The requirements.txt file within the same directory as app.py specifies our Flask dependency: `flask==1.0.2`
+The requirements.txt file within the same directory as app.py specifies our Flask dependency:
+`flask==1.0.2`

 ## Running the Container